Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 When you think of the word pit bull, do you think about a particular breed?
-Turns out, a pit bull is not really a dog breed per se, but rather a term that is loosely used to depict a particular type of dog.
-However, name the word pit bull and people will give you different answers depending on who you ask!
+Turns out that a pit bull is not really a dog breed per se, but rather a term that is loosely used to depict a particular type of dog.
+However, say the word pit bull, and people will give you different answers depending on who you ask!

 All this vagueness over the term has created quite some confusion, so much so that many dog breeds and even mutts are being mislabeled as pit bulls!
-To get a grasp of the idea, take a look at this "find the pit bull" test.
+To get a grasp of the idea, you can try a "find the pit bull" test online.
 It depicts dozens of dogs who are often confused for a pit bull.
-If you try to give the test a try, don't feel bad if you miss; countless people require several attempts to get it right!
+If you give the test a try, don't feel bad if you get it wrong; countless people require several attempts to get it right!

-For sake of clarity, the term pit bull is used to depict a certain type of dog, just like the term "hound" is used to depict breeds within the hound category like the beagle, bloodhound and basset hound and the term 'setter' has been used to depict breeds within the setter category like the English setter, Gordon setter, Irish red and white setter and the Irish setter.
+For the sake of clarity, the term "pit bull" is used to depict a certain type of dog.
+Just like the term "hound" is used to depict breeds within the hound category like the beagle, bloodhound, and basset hound.
+The term "setter" has been used to depict breeds within the setter category like the English setter, Gordon setter, Irish red and white setter, and the Irish setter.
 But then, if one is asked exactly what type of pit bull?
 One can then go more into specifics and give out the exact breed name within the pit bull category.

-What does the term pit bull really mean by the way?
+What does the term pit bull really mean, by the way?
 The term pit bull derives from the ancient bloody sports of bear-baiting and bull-baiting.
-In these bloody sports dogs that originated from the Bull and Terrier, a fighting dog developed in the 1800’s, were forced to face these animals in the pit fighting circuit for entertainment purposes.
-Years later, when these bloody sports where finally outlawed in Great Britain in 1835, these dogs were then introduced to the United States by English immigrants who employed them on their farms.
+In these bloody sports, dogs that originated from the Bull and Terrier, a fighting dog developed in the 1800s, were forced to face these animals in the pit fighting circuit for entertainment purposes.
+Years later, when these bloody sports were finally outlawed in Great Britain in 1835, these dogs were then introduced to the United States by English immigrants who employed them on their farms.
 Back in those old days, coat color and nose color was probably the least important thing considered.
-All that mattered is that these dogs were able to excel in what they were bred for and takeover certain tasks.
+All that mattered is that these dogs were able to excel in what they were bred for and take over certain tasks.

-A pit bull with a blue nose mostly has what we know as “a blue coat”.
-Alright, before you get confused about what this mean when we say blue, it is not like the electric blue or Smurfette blue one thinks of when you think about colors.
-It is a little bit different from the conventional blue color you are used to, in the dog world it's more like a grayish color ranging from light silver to a deep charcoal.
+A pit bull with a blue nose mostly has what we know as “a blue coat.”
+Alright, before you get confused about what this means when we say blue, it is not like the electric blue or Smurfette blue one thinks of when you think about colors.
+It is a little bit different from the conventional blue color you are used to, in the dog world, it's more like a grayish color ranging from light silver to deep charcoal.

-The blue coat color in dogs is as a result of a dilution of the color black.
-For a puppy to get a blue coat color, he must come from parents who are carriers of the recessive dilution gene.
-What this implies is that the breeders purposely breeding for the blue coat colors will need to use a narrow gene pools of dogs, mostly crossing dogs who are closely related genetically (i.e. linebreeding or inbreeding.)
-In order to prevent genetic disorders, it is very important that you get these dogs from a breeder who is expert in what he/she is doing.
+The blue coat color in dogs is a result of a dilution of the color black.
+For a puppy to get a blue coat color, it must come from parents who are carriers of the recessive dilution gene.
+What this implies is that the breeders purposely breeding for the blue coat colors will need to use a narrow gene pool of dogs, mostly crossing dogs who are closely related genetically (i.e., linebreeding or inbreeding.)
+In order to prevent genetic disorders, it is very important that you get these dogs from a breeder who is an expert in what he/she is doing.

 Additionally, you should be aware that research has shown that blue coats are prone to skin problems.
 As a result of this, some breeders are embarking on public enlightenment to let people know about these implications associated with diluted coats.

-The dilute colors (fawn and blue) do have coat and skin problems and there is a ton of available information on them.— Teri Dickinson, DVM
+The dilute colors (fawn and blue) do have coat and skin problems and there is a ton of available information on them.

 Note that a pit bull with a blue nose does not signify that it comes from any rare lineage and it is also not a sign of being a member of a different type of purebred pit bull breed.
 You can actually easily see a lot of pit bulls with "blue nose" colors.

-Information from The Real Pit bull website shows that unscrupulous breeders who only focus on producing the “special” blue coat color with the “rare” blue nose, have almost no consideration to temperament and health.
-Breeding just for a specific coat color with little regards to other factors is a poor breeding practice.
+Information from The Real Pit Bull website shows that unscrupulous breeders who only focus on producing the “special” blue coat color with the “rare” blue nose have almost no consideration for temperament and health.
+Breeding just for a specific coat color with little regard to other factors is a poor breeding practice.

-Here's an interesting fact: Did you know that the term “Blue Lust” was coined over the past few years due to their high demand and associated high price tags of blue-nosed pit bulls?
+Here's an interesting fact: Did you know that the term “Blue Lust” was coined over the past few years due to the high demand and associated high price tags of blue-nosed pit bulls?

 Want some interesting red nose pit bull facts?
 Well, here are some.
-Reports show that the Red Nose Pit bull and the Blue Nose Pit bull are among the most popular pit bull ‘types” people look for every day.
-Now here's the big fact: it is wrong to make statements such as "My dog is of the blue nose pit bull type" or the "red-node type" just as it would be wrong to say "My yellow Labrador is the black-nose type" as we're only talking about color!
+Reports show that the Red Nose Pit Bull and the Blue Nose Pit Bull are among the most popular pit bull types people look for every day.
+Now here's a big fact: it is wrong to make statements such as "My dog is of the blue nose pit bull type," or the "red nose type" just as it would be wrong to say, "My yellow Labrador is the black nose type," as we're only talking about color!